joemasilotti/masilotti.com/about.md

 My focus is clean, testable code and integrating into a company as much as possible.
 Expect to see me in your Slack and weekly meetings!

-I also work as "full-stack" across disciplines, tackling anything from background jobs to front-end Stimulus controllers.
+I also work full stack across all disciplines, tackling anything from Sidekiq background jobs to front-end Stimulus controllers.
 Or building the JSON API and SwiftUI app in concert.

 ### Coaching

 Pair programming is the quickest way to level up your development skills.
 I take this to heart and offer live, 1:1 coaching in Ruby on Rails, iOS, and general testing best practices.

-These sessions range from teaching SwiftUI to new iOS developers to coaching entire teams on best practices.
+These sessions range from teaching SwiftUI to new iOS developers to coaching entire teams on high-level architecture.
 Occasionally, I run group sessions on specific topics, like UI Testing or Swift mocks.

 ### Products